mrharmonies/simplecalc/README.md

 ```
 (number) (operator) (number)
 ```
 and then press return. simplecalc only supporting addition, multiplication, division and substraction.

+**Accuracy of simplecalc is never tested and must never be used in serious work/production.**

 # example
 ```